LW12: LW12.1

-LW12.1 skiers have a spinal chord injury.
-The IPC defined this para-Alpine subclass as "athletes with spinal-chord lesion with a function in the lower limbs and a good sitting balance".
+LW12.1 skiers have a spinal cord injury.
+The IPC defined this para-alpine subclass as "athletes with spinal cord lesion with a function in the lower limbs and a good sitting balance".
 Adapted Physical Education and Sport defined this class as "Athletes with disabilities in the lower limbs, paraplegia only with good sitting balance; point score 16 to 18 points."

 LW12.2

 LW12.2 skiers in this class have differences in between one limb and another.
-The IPC defined this para-Alpine classification as "Athletes with amputations of the lower limbs."
+The IPC defined this para-alpine classification as "Athletes with amputations of the lower limbs."
 Adapted Physical Education and Sport described this class as "Athletes with disabilities in the lower limbs, amputations, and standing L classes L1, L2, L3/1, L3/2, L4, L9/2 with good sitting balance; point score 16 to 18 points."
 This classification is comparable to LW4 but for those who compete while sitting.
 A new sit-skier competitor with only national classification will compete as LW12.2 in international competitions until they have been internationally classified.

 Equipment

-In para-Alpine skiing, the skier uses a mono-ski, which are required to have breaks on both sides of the ski.
+In para-alpine skiing, the skier uses a mono-ski, which are required to have breaks on both sides of the ski.
 The chair can detach from a ski.
-Helmets are required for this class in para-Alpine competition, with slalom helmets required for slalom and crash helmets required for the giant slalom.
+Helmets are required for this class in para-alpine competition, with slalom helmets required for slalom and crash helmets required for the giant slalom.
 The para-Nordic sit-ski configuration has two skis.
 Skiers in this classification can use a sit-ski and outriggers, which are forearm crutches with a miniature ski on a rocker at the base.
 In the Biathlon, athletes with amputations can use a rifle support while shooting.